 The Boston Bruins are back in the win column.

-Check out the full box score here.
+You can view the full box score here.

-ONE KEY TAKEAWAY
+ONE BIG TAKEAWAY

 STARS OF THE GAME